ismd/screenshotgun/README.md

 # Screenshotgun
 Open cross-platform screenshoter with cloud support and server part.
-With this application you can make screenshots, draw different figures or write text on them and then upload to:
+With this application you can make screenshots, draw figures or write text and then upload to:
 * [screenshotgun.com](http://screenshotgun.com)
 * Dropbox
 * Google Drive
 * Yandex.Disk
+* Your own server

-Also you can get open source server part and deploy it by yourself [github.com/ismd/screenshotgun-server](https://github.com/ismd/screenshotgun-server)
+You can get open source server part and deploy it by yourself [github.com/ismd/screenshotgun-server](https://github.com/ismd/screenshotgun-server)

 Download binaries for Windows, Linux and macOS from official site [screenshotgun.com](http://screenshotgun.com)